1766–1773 Real del Monte strike: First grievance

-Second Grievances
+Later grievances

 On August 1, four of the leaders and organizers within the mines, Jose Vicente de Villanueva, Jose Manuel, Jose Hesabino, and Jose Anton Osorino, hired lawyer Manuel Cordero to assist them in drafting a second grievance to be sent to the viceroy.
 The August 1 grievance, which represented 1200 workers, went beyond the complaints in the July 28 petition to invoke larger allegations of tyranny and abuse by the Count of Regla and other administrators in the mines.
 Due in large part to Cordero's writing skills, the petition invoked international labor rhetoric, not just specific complaints made by individual workers.
 This petition in particular makes the strike stand out from previous work stoppages and other grievances in mines and other industries in years previous to Real del Monte.

-The Royal authorities ordered the workers to return to work in the mines, but also sent instructions for partido payment to be raised to two-thirds mixing (in which workers partido bags would contain two-thirds high quality ore and one-third lower quality quota bag ore) instead of half and half.
+The Royal authorities ordered the workers to return to work in the mines, but also sent instructions for partido payment to be raised to two-thirds mixing (in which workers' partido bags would contain two-thirds high quality ore and one-third lower quality quota bag ore) instead of half and half.
 Workers returned to Real del Monte with this very slight victory, still upset that the authorities had ignored the majority of their demands.
 On August 8, authorities imprisoned three of the organizers, Gonzales, Barron, and Oviedos, and proclaimed that they would be held until the end of the strike.
 Thousands of workers then mobilized to support their colleagues held hostage, and one experienced pikeman entered into negotiations with the Count.
-De Torreros agreed to return to equal partido/quota dividing.
-The two did not discuss the cut in peon wages though, which, even as the majority of workers returned to the mines the following day, continued to fuel anger among the workers (Ladd 55).
+De Torreros agreed to return to equal partido division.
+The two did not discuss the cut in peon wages though, which, even as the majority of workers returned to the mines the following day, continued to fuel anger among the workers.